vipup/TextClassifier/README.md

 # Text Classifier

-Program for text classification using neural networks.
+Application for text classification using neural networks.

 ## Prerequisites